magohl/com.husqvarna.automower/README.md

 * Password
 * Appkey

-## Howto guide
+## Install and configure
 * Register for a (free) account on Husqvarna developer portal https://developer.husqvarnagroup.cloud/docs/getting-started#/docs/getting-started
 * Create an 'application' in the developer portal to get an appkey
-* Install app in Homey
+* Install app in Homey (SDK3)
 * Configure credentials in Homey App settings
 * Add device in Homey
-* Use triggers, conditions or actions in your Homey flows or chech the status in the device overview.
+* Use triggers, conditions or actions in your Homey flows or check status in the device overview.

 ### Rate limitations
 Note that the Husqvarna API currently has an rate limitation of 10,000 calls per month and account.
 By default this homey app poll the Husqvarna Automower Connect API every 10 minutes.
 You can change this in app settings.
+Note - if your main usage is flow actions to control the mower, you do not need polling and it can be disabled.